DataBiosphere/azul/README.md

 push access is tied to shell access which is what one would normally need to modify those files.

+## 8.8.
+Cleaning up hung test containers

+When cancelling the `make test` job on Gitlab, test containers will be left running.
+To clean those up, ssh into the instance as described in [gitlab.tf.json.template.py] and run ``docker exec gitlab-dind docker ps -qa |
+xargs docker exec gitlab-dind docker kill`` and again but with ``rm`` instead of ``kill``.

 # 9. Kibana

 Kibana is a web UI for interactively querying and managing an Elasticsearch